ashleydavis/nodejs-async-tracking-example/README.md

 ## Operating system / Node.js version

 This code has been tested on Windows 10 with Node.js versions 8.9.4, 10.15.2 and 12.6.0.

+This code has now been tested on MacOS v8.11.3, 10.15.0 and 12.6.0.

 It has the same behaviour on all versions tested.

-This code has now been tested on MacOS v8.11.3

 ## Other considerations